Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/bug.md

 OS:
 HoI4 version:
 Kaiserreich version:
+List any other mods used:
-Using Steam?
+Were you using Steam?
 Were you in multiplayer?
-List other mods used:
-Which DLC expansions do you NOT have?
+Which expansions do you NOT have?

 **Explanation of the issue:**